U.S. Trade Growth: A New Beginning or a Repeat of the Past?

 The long lag between the dollar’s depreciation since 2001 and a slowdown of imports also reflects the wealth-driven increases in consumer spending and/or a slow adjustment of spending habits—which makes U.S. consumer demand for imported agricultural products appear unresponsive to exchange rate movements.
 Even as the dollar declined against the euro, increasing prices for imports, U.S. consumers continued to demand more imported goods.
 For example, while the import price of European wines rose 27 percent from 2001 to 2006, the volume of wine imported by the U.S. increased more than a third.
 This reinforces the point that while imports eventually track exchange rate movements, other factors affecting demand—such as consumer preferences and other macroeconomic forces—also play a role.

 Global Growth, Macroeconomic Change, and U.S. Agricultural Trade, by Mark Gehlhar, Erik Dohlman, Nora Brooks, Alberto Jerardo, and Thomas Vollrath, USDA, Economic Research Service, September 2007

 Weaker Dollar Strengthens U.S. Agriculture, USDA, Economic Research Service, February 2007, in Amber Waves, Vol. 5, Issue 1.

-Agricultural Exchange Rate Data Set, by Kari E.R.
-Heerman, USDA, Economic Research Service, August 2021
+Agricultural Exchange Rate Data Set, by William Johnson and Wendy Zeng, USDA, Economic Research Service, May 2022

-International Macroeconomic Data Set, by Steven Zahniser, USDA, Economic Research Service, September 2021
+International Macroeconomic Data Set, by Wendy Zeng, USDA, Economic Research Service, November 2022

 Foreign Agricultural Trade of the United States (FATUS), by Bart Kenner, USDA, Economic Research Service, July 2020